Siphonalia pfefferi

-Siphonalia pfefferi, common name Pfeffer's whelk, is a species of sea snail, a marine gastropod mollusk in the family Buccinidae, the true whelks.
+Siphonalia pfefferi, common name Pfeffer's whelk, is a species of sea snail, a marine gastropod mollusc in the family Buccinidae, the true whelks.

 Description

 Siphonalia pfefferi has a shell that reaches a length of 40–50 mm.
 The shape of this shell is ovate, with several prominent ribs per whorl and a siphonal canal slightly recurved.
 The surface has a white or cream-yellow background color, with small orange or pale brown spots.
 Interior has an orange coloration, with white inner lip of the aperture.

 Distribution

 This species is endemic to southern Japan, mainly in Kii Peninsula and southward.

 Habitat

 It lives on sandy bottoms, at a depth of 10–50 m.